nioroso-x3/SK-FPV/README.md

-# StereoKit Template for CMake

-This is a basic StereoKit template for C/C++ using [CMake](https://cmake.org/).
-It's straightforward and portable way to build native StereoKit apps on Linux, Windows, and Web (via [emcc](https://emscripten.org/))!
-This template works quite well with VS Code, and following the prompts provided there can get you running pretty quickly.
-CMake can also be used to generate a Visual Studio solution, for those that prefer that workflow.

-This template directly references and builds the StereoKit repository rather than using pre-built binaries, so this template could also be great for those that wish to fork and modify StereoKit's code!
+# FPV VR video player using OpenCV+gstreamer and StereoKit

+Rough first functional release.
+My drone has two cameras, so there are two video surfaces.

+Compiles on Ubuntu 22.04.
+Follow the instructions for compiling, if you do not set the build type to Debug it wont work.

+Receives a 16:9 and a 4:3 RTP h264 streams on ports 5600 and 5601.
+You can edit the gstreamer pipeline to change the codecs.

+Look at the comments in the code to modify the surface aspect ratio or position.

 ## Linux pre-requisites

 Linux users will need to install some pre-requisites for this template to compile.
+Monado and your headsets drivers should be working first.
+You will also need OpenCV with gstreamer.

 ```shell
 sudo apt-get update